-Sometimes having a bootable DOS USB disk/drive will become handy to run legacy applications, Operating Systems and few updates which need the computer to be booted from USB or floppy disk.
-Unfortunately Windows 8,7 and 8.1 OS will not allow to create bootable USB drive while formatting, they support only floppy disks in this method.
-Here is the simple guide about how to create bootable DOS USB disk in Windows 8 or 8.1 by using third party application.
+Sometimes having a bootable DOS USB disk/drive becomes handy to run legacy applications, Operating Systems and few updates which need the computer to boot from DOS USB or floppy disk.
+Unfortunately, Windows 10 and 8.1 OS do not allow to creating bootable USB drive while formatting, rather they support only floppy disks in this method.
+Here is the simple guide about how to create bootable DOS USB disk in Windows 10 or 8.1 by using third party application.

 Here is an example of Windows OS which doesn’t allow to create DOS bootable disk and it is (‘Create an MS-DOS startup disk’) disabled for USB disk.

-1) Download Rufus from official site here, it’s a free and small tool.
-Installation not required, just download and run it when the USB is connected.
+1) Download Rufus from the official site here, it’s a free and small tool.
+Installation is not required, just download and run it when the USB is connected.

 2) It automatically detects the connected USB disk.
 As you must be knowing all existing data in the USB will be erased.